Our family has loved, raised and trained Labs since 1994, with kids and lots of noise!!! The pups are raised in our house literally under our feet.

 There are many sleepless nights around here but it’s very important that a pup’s every need is met, and the sacrifices we make are worth it when we get updates from families that say, “this is the best dog they’ve ever had”.

 There are different types of Labradors, English style and American Field style.
 They look different, act different, and they attract a different type of family that wants them.

 We’ve had both types but the Labs we like best as pets and service dogs are the English type — they have sweeter personalities, calmer temperaments and a different appearance with blockier stockier thicker bodies, heavier boned, block heads, wider chests and fat otter tails.
 The English type tend to be the most popular for the majority of the families looking to add a new Lab pup to their home.

 The American Field Labs have too much energy for us, but they are great for avid hunters.
-Ours will also hunt, and many of our families use them to retrieve their birds, but our Labs are best suited for the casual occasional weekend here and there type of hunter.
+Ours are not bred or raised to become hunting dogs.

 English Labs are the calmer mellower type that make for the best Labs to live in the house with a family and want to be active outside doing fun activities too.
 We like to say they have an on and off switch.

 More About Us